 The Proposed Action for this SEA is the implementation of Alternative F and the mitigation measures described in the ROD.
-The Air Force would extend the northward departure and arrival runway (RW), called RW 16/34, and alter flight operations to satisfy the Purpose of and Need for the Action described in sections 1.2 and 1.3 of this SEA.
+The Air Force would extend the northward departure and arrival runway (RW), called RW 16/34, and alter flight operations to satisfy the Purpose of and Need for the Action described in Sections 1.2 and 1.3 of this SEA.

-Alternative F would extend RW 16/34 by 2,500 feet to establish a 10,000-foot north-south runway and two supporting taxiways, and provides appropriate should, grading, drainage, arm and disarm pad, and airfield visual navigation aids required to accommodate the existing mission at JBER.
-F-22 departures use RW 24 going west with a turn to the north toward training airspaces.
-Diesel-fired, emergency generators would be installed for two of the navigational aids and the airfield lighting vault to ensure uninterruptable power during outages from the local electrical utility.
-This would ensure that this equipment remains operational at all times.
-Arrivals primarily use RW 16 from the north.
-F-22 sorties under the various alternatives are described in section 2.4 of the 2018 EIS.
-Since the design proposed in the 2018 EIS, changes to the original Region of Influence (ROI) were required to include necessary changes to the design re-routing Airlifter Drive, addition of local gravel resources and disposal areas, additional vegetation removal areas required to meet updated airspace requirements, and resolution of effects to hydrology identified between the airfield and lands adjacent.
-Additionally, the SEA addresses an additional 400-foot northward shift of the runway that was determined to be necessary to meet operational requirements for Instrument Landing System (ILS) runway lighting, which the current runway configuration fails to meet.
-The total proposed runway extension will be approximately 2,900 feet.
-This northward shift in the final approach fix would equate to a minimal drop in altitude above water (approximately 25 feet) given the shallow glide slope (3 degrees).
+Alternative F in the 2018 EIS proposed extending RW 16/34 by 2,500 feet to establish a 10,000-foot north-south runway with two supporting north-south taxiways, and included appropriate shoulders, grading, drainage, an arm and disarm pad, and airfield visual navigation aids required to accommodate the existing mission at JBER.
+Navigational aids and airfield lighting would be supported by diesel-fired emergency generators to ensure uninterruptable power during outages.
+Since the 2018 EIS, changes to the original Region of Influence (ROI) were required to include necessary changes to the alignment of Airlifter Drive, additional local gravel resources and disposal areas, additional vegetation removal areas required to meet updated airspace requirements, and resolution of effects to hydrology identified between the airfield and lands adjacent.
+The SEA also addresses an additional 400-foot northward shift of the runway that is necessary to meet operational requirements for Instrument Landing System (ILS) runway lighting, which the 2018 EIS design did not meet.
+As a result, the total proposed runway extension will be approximately 2,900 feet.
+The additional northward shift in the RW 16 final approach causes a minimal drop in altitude above waters of the Knik Arm (approximately 25 feet) given the shallow glide slope (3 degrees).
 Section 1.1.2 in the Proposed Action's Description of the Proposed Action and Alternatives (DOPAA) includes an extensive discussion of the Proposed Action design compared to the 2018 EIS design.

-The most distinctive difference between the alternatives presented in section 2.3 below can be attributed to varying design alternatives to manage hydrologic effects between the Fish and Triangle Lakes Complex and the extended runway.
+The most distinctive difference between the alternatives presented in Section 2.3 below can be attributed to varying design alternatives to manage hydrologic effects between the Fish and Triangle Lakes Complex and the extended runway.
 In Alternatives 1 through 4, the extended runway construction would occur as proposed in the 2018 EIS, incorporating necessary design features described in Table 1-1, above.